Skip to main content

 Surveillance Radar Approach (SRA)

 In this approach the pilot is provided with instructions and information on the aircraft's location relative to the extended centerline and distance from touchdown.
 During this approach there should be only one aircraft on frequency.
-If you ever need to give an SRA during operations with multiple approach controllers, you can let the director handle the SRA while the arrival controller handles all other traffic as usual.
+If you ever need to give an SRA during operations with multiple approach controllers, you can let the feeder handle the SRA while the arrival controller handles all other traffic as usual.

 In general the procedure for the controller is: